 Angus and Lorna

-Lorna writes the newsletters, journal and communication.
+Lorna writes the newsletters, journal, website and communication.